chatprime64/Plugin-exports/readme.md

-message for cocolium, this is for uploading plugin files and i will later put them in the serer files
+message for cocolium, this is for uploading plugins/datapack files and i will later put them in the server files